-Rarely, babies with cradle cap will have skin that is mildly red or itchy, and some might even experience hair loss, though the hair usually grows back after the cradle cap is gone.
+In a very few cases, babies with cradle cap will have skin that is a little red or itchy, and some might even have hair loss, though the hair usually grows back after the cradle cap is gone.

 When to See a Doctor

-In most cases, cradle cap will be easy to diagnose at home based solely on its appearance.
+In most cases, cradle cap will be easy to identify at home just by looking at it.
 However, call your child's doctor if:

 - you are treating cradle cap for the first time